settinghead/script-writer/README.md

 ### Contributing Guidelines

-1. **Follow Framework Patterns** - Use Transform JsonDoc Framework conventions
+1. **Follow Framework Patterns** - Use Transform Jsondoc Framework conventions
 2. **Maintain Chinese Focus** - All content generation should target Chinese audiences
 3. **Test Comprehensively** - Use cache-based testing for AI features
 4. **Document Templates** - All prompt templates should be well-documented